Echoes of the Past: Release

-Echoes of the past premiered at the 62nd Thessaloniki Film Festival acquiring positive responses from both critics and the audiences.
+Echoes of the Past premiered at the 62nd Thessaloniki Film Festival acquiring positive responses from both critics and the audiences.
 The film was theatrically premiered in Greece on November 8, 2021, at Stavros Niarchos Foundation Cultural Center and released to the cinemas on November 11, 2021.
 Despite the COVID-19 pandemic the film had a strong box office run with 40,000 tickets sold within the first two weeks of its theatrical premiere.
 The film is also available across several VOD and digital platforms, including Amazon Prime and Google TV.
 The film made its North American debut during the Greek International Film Festival Tour of Canada in October 2022.
-Also, in October 2022, Echoes of the Paste, premiered in Australia at the Greek Film Festival- Australia.
+Also, in October 2022, Echoes of the Past, premiered in Australia at the Greek Film Festival- Australia.

 Reception

 Accolades

 Echoes of the past won the Youth Jury Award for Best Film at the 62nd Thessaloniki Film Festival.
-The jury noted that they “believe that the spark of this movie is necessary to turn into a flame both in our country and abroad, so that its clear - at least to us - message becomes evident to everyone: zero tolerance to fascism”.
+The jury noted that they "believe that the spark of this movie is necessary to turn into a flame both in our country and abroad, so that its clear - at least to us - message becomes evident to everyone: zero tolerance to fascism".
 The movie has also acquired four nominations at the Hellenic Film Academy Awards.Echoes of the Past won the Best Feature Film Award during the GIFFT 2022.

-Critical Response
+Critical response

-Cara McWilliam-Richardson, reviewing for the people's movies, stated that “Echoes of the Past is a thought provoking and watchable drama with a powerful performance from Von Sydow.”
-Jon Donnis, writing for the beentothemovies.com, exclaimed that Echoes of the past is “A truly powerful film, that anyone with an interest in history should watch.”
-On FilmHounds, Mark Goodyear, said that “Dimitropoulos does all his best work as he highlights the men and women of Kalavryta dealing with the toughest things anyone can ever face.”
-On film-forums.com, Ben Kelly and Richard Williams stated that the film is “A thoroughly impressive work which manages to be a testament to both the subject matter and the star now lost to us.” highlighting “Sydow’s flawless final performance”.
+Cara McWilliam-Richardson, reviewing for the people's movies, stated that "Echoes of the Past is a thought provoking and watchable drama with a powerful performance from Von Sydow."
+Jon Donnis, writing for the beentothemovies.com, exclaimed that Echoes of the past is "A truly powerful film, that anyone with an interest in history should watch."
+On FilmHounds, Mark Goodyear, said that "Dimitropoulos does all his best work as he highlights the men and women of Kalavryta dealing with the toughest things anyone can ever face."
+On film-forums.com, Ben Kelly and Richard Williams stated that the film is "A thoroughly impressive work which manages to be a testament to both the subject matter and the star now lost to us." highlighting "Sydow’s flawless final performance".

 However, a lot of controversy emerged after the release of the film regarding the dramatization of the facts surrounding the historical event of Kalavryta.
-In an interview with Variety, director Nicholas Dimitropoulos noted that “He was inspired to share the tragic story of Kalavryta, which remains little-known outside of Greece, to teach audiences about a dark chapter in Europe’s recent past at a time when fascism around the world is on the rise.”
+In an interview with Variety, director Nicholas Dimitropoulos noted that "He was inspired to share the tragic story of Kalavryta, which remains little-known outside of Greece, to teach audiences about a dark chapter in Europe’s recent past at a time when fascism around the world is on the rise."

 Peter Bradshaw of The Guardian awarded the film two stars out of five, calling it an "odd, stilted and contrived movie..."

 Kevin Maher of The Times also awarded the film two stars out of five and wrote, "It’s odd, amateurish and uneven.
 The subject, and indeed von Sydow, deserved better."